elizakeating/relational_rails/README.md

-# Orchestras and Musicians Relattional Rails
+# Orchestras and Musicians Relational Rails

 This project implements a one to many relationship with Orchestras and Musicians.
 Features of this app include: